nix4cyber/n4c/content/cheatsheets/cheatsheets.md

 weight: 900
 toc: false
 seo:
-  title: "Cybersecurity Cheatsheets"
+  title: "Cybersecurity Cheatsheets: Pentesting & Ethical Hacking Reference"
-  description: "The Cheatsheets section is designed to be your indispensable, fast-access knowledge base for every phase of a security engagement, from initial assessment to exploitation."
+  description: "Your comprehensive, fast-access knowledge base for cybersecurity.
+Essential cheatsheets cover all phases of security engagement, including Cracking, Forensics, Network, OSINT, Privilege Escalation, Web, and Reverse Engineering."
 ---

 The Cheatsheets section is designed to be your indispensable, fast-access knowledge base for every phase of a security engagement, from initial assessment to exploitation.